"Since singing is so good a thing, I wish all men would learn to sing" (William Byrd, 1588)

 In 2004 Neil was honoured by the Worshipful Company of Musicians with the presentation of the 'Sir Charles Santley Memorial Award' for his achievements in his singing career, and his labours in producing new scholarly Bach editions for the Novello Choral Series.
 Neil is President of the Haywards Heath Music Club, the Shoreham Oratorio Choir, the Grange Choral Society of Bournemouth, Basildon Choral Society and Kent Chorus; Vice-President of the Brighton Competitive Music Festival and the Huntingdon Philharmonic Society; and is Patron of the Goldsmith's Choral Union.

-The year 2007 marked the 40th anniversary of Neil's London debut, and he celebrated this in November at a special concert with his large choir, the Sussex Chorus - based in mid-Sussex - which he has conducted since 2002.
+The year 2007 marked the 40th anniversary of Neil's London debut, and he celebrated this in November at a special concert with his large choir, the Sussex Chorus - based in mid-Sussex - which he conducted from 2002 to 2014.